deeleman/spaghettify/README.md

 </script>
 ```

 As you can see Spaghettify can take a configuration object upon instantiation.
 Please note that **all fields are optional** and even the whole configuration object itself is also optional.
-If not provided, Spgahettify wil lbe instantiated with the default options as described in the table below.
+If not provided, Spaghettify will be instantiated with the default options as described in the table below.

 ### The Spaghettify settings API